People

 Sergio Abraham's research focuses on cognitive interaction design: how sustained interaction with AI systems affects human autonomy, critical thinking, and decision-making capacity.
 His current work introduces the concept of the "cognitive exoskeleton," AI systems designed to detect cognitive delegation patterns in real time and return intellectual agency to the user through Socratic reflection.

-Sergio is also the founder of ExoMinds.ai, a deep tech initiative translating this research into applied technology across education, academia, and cognitive health.
+Sergio is founder of ExoMinds.ai, a deep tech initiative translating this research into applied technology across education, academia, and cognitive health.
 Previously, he served as Director of AI Products at Reltio and Director of Innovation at Onapsis.
 He holds seven technology patents across areas such as cybersecurity and data intelligence.

 Staff